ducktordanny/ducktordanny/README.md

 - Update portfolio, try new things with it like Nx
 - Deep dive into advanced frontend architectures with Angular and Nx
 - Make my own NeoVim configuration and its experience as smooth as possible
+- Write stories on Medium about challenges and progress
 - Try out some new technologies? :D

 ## Social Media